 Does a beginner DJ know this ?
 I don’t think so.
 It all comes by experience.

 It’s human psychology.
-No matter what you play for hours, the last sound stays in mind and they leave with it.
-So, when the night ends, they’re either happy or not, all depending on what you gave them last.
+No matter what you play for hours, the last sound stays in mind and your audience leaves with that last tune.
+So, when the night is over, they’re either happy or not, all depending on what you gave them last.

-How to close up a successful DJ gig and how to end the night the best way possible ?
+How to wrap up a successful DJ gig and how to end the night the best way possible ?
 Let me explain.

 Control The Volume

 Especially at commercial public gigs, closing time is strict and staff needs to leave at a certain hour.
 I can’t say the same thing for weddings or private parties.
 If you get paid extra and the owner asks for it, then you end up playing longer, wondering when to stop.
-So, for public gigs, DJ needs to slow down when it’s closing time.
+So, for public gigs, DJs need to slow down when it’s close to the end of the night.

 Change The Genre